why social engineering attacks are more effective than malware

 • Avoid disrupting productivity

 Social engineering exploits these assumptions by triggering actions that appear authorized.
-This bypass mechanism is explored further in How Social Engineering Attacks Bypass Technical Security
+Once trust is established, technical defenses step aside.

 Human Behavior Is More Predictable Than Software